How to get Viceland and watch shows without a cable subscription

 The cheapest and best way to live stream Viceland without cable right now is through Philo.
 You can try out Philo free for a week.
 Start out by just giving your mobile number to unlock the first couple days of the free trial.

-If Philo isn’t for you, or you don’t use a Roku to stream, I recommend checking out Hulu with Live TV because you’re getting 60 live channels, 50 hours of Cloud DVR and Hulu’s full-on demand library for $40 per month.
+If Philo isn’t for you, or you don’t use an Apple TV or Roku to stream, I recommend checking out Hulu with Live TV because you’re getting 60 live channels, 50 hours of Cloud DVR and Hulu’s full-on demand library for $40 per month.

 Get a free trial for Hulu with Live TV and see if it’s a good fit in your streaming wheelhouse.
 You can easily cancel online anytime if the service isn’t for you.